This is a sponsored post written by me on behalf of Cricut. All opinions are 100% mine.

-Easily make a personalized back to school shirt and teacher gift with a Cricut Explore Air 2 whether your child will be in person or distance learning!
+Easily make a personalized back to school shirt and teacher gifts with a Cricut Explore Air 2 whether your child will be in person or distance learning!

 The start of this school year is anything but normal, but one thing stays the same… using my Cricut to personalize whatever I can!